 In addition, you and/or a family member/representative should review all of this documentation with your physician before it is submitted to the insurance company.

 Make sure you make and keep hard copies of any forms you provide to the insurance company.
 Note the date and time of each letter, email, and call between you and the company, as well as who initiated contact.
-Also write down anything that was discussed over the phone between you and your agent or an insurance company representative.
+Also, write down anything that was discussed over the phone between you and your agent or an insurance company representative.

 Keep these records together in a safe place along with your financial and medical records.

 Disability insurance companies sometimes deny claims for a variety of reasons.
-If this occurs, you may have go through the legal process — such as mediation or civil court — to get the insurer to pay claims.
+If this occurs, you may have to go through the legal process — such as mediation or civil court — to get the insurer to pay claims.

 Anything you’ve said publicly or to a third party could be used as evidence in favor of the insurance company.
 Therefore, you should limit discussions about your disability and you should avoid posting specific information on social media or public forums.